cloudstax/firecamp/README.md

 **Security**: The platform will automatically apply the best practices to achieve the better security.
 For example, in the same AWS region, the platform will restrict the access to the EC2 instances where the stateful services run on.
 Only the EC2 instances in the allowed security group could access the stateful services.
 The customer should have the application running on the EC2 of that security group.

-**Service Aware Monitoring**: No matter where the container of one service member moves and how many times it move, the platform keeps tracking the member's logs and metrics for the member.
+**Service Aware Monitoring**: No matter where the container of one service member moves and how many times it move, the platform keeps tracking a member's logs and metrics for the member.
 The platform will also track the containers of different services running on the same host, and correlate them for the troubleshooting.

 ## How does it work?